new-home-with-tree-in-front-neighborhood

 1. Get Pre-Approved for a Mortgage Loan

 It is in your best interest to get pre-approved before you even start shopping for a new home.
-This will help you identify the loan amount you can borrow, and thus help you determine your house-hunting budget.
+This will identify the loan amount you can borrow, and thus help you determine your house-hunting budget.

 Plus, when you eventually find your home and make an offer, a pre-approval from a reputable lender like Waterstone Mortgage makes that offer even stronger.
 It shows the seller you already have the financing lined up for the amount you’re offering to pay.